On a Stochastic Fundamental Lemma and Its Use for Data-Driven Optimal Control: INTRODUCTION

-However to the best of the authors' knowledge, so far there appears to be no stochastic variant of the fundamental lemma.
-Moreover, the problem of intrusive uncertainty propagation and quantification--i.e., not relying on sampling and scenarios---and consequently the data-driven forward propagation of stochastic uncertainties (such as process noise) through LTI dynamics represented by Hankel matrices is also open.
+The ultimate journal paper of Jan C. Willems~\cite{Willems12} as well as~\cite{Baggio17} provide a starting point for behavioral concepts for open stochastic systems.
+In a follow-up to the present paper we provide further results in this direction in~\cite{tudo:faulwasser22f}.
+However, to the best of the authors' knowledge, so far there appears to be no stochastic variant of the fundamental lemma.
+Moreover, intrusive uncertainty propagation and quantification---i.e., not relying on sampling or scenarios---and consequently the data-driven forward propagation of stochastic uncertainties through LTI dynamics represented by Hankel matrices are also open.

-In the context of stochastic MPC, and uncertainty quantification in general, Polynomial Chaos Expansions (PCE) are an established method that can be applied in Markovian and non-Markovian settings.
-Its core idea is based on the observation that random variables can be regarded as $\mcl{L}^2$ functions in a probability space and hence they admit representations in appropriately chosen polynomial bases.
-We refer to \cite{sullivan15introduction} for a general introduction to PCE and to \cite{Mesbah16,Heirung18} for recent overviews on stochastic MPC.
-Early works, which have popularized PCE for systems and control, include \cite{Fagiano12,kim13wiener,paulson14fast,Mesbah14}.
-Moreover, PCE allows computing statistical moments efficiently \cite{Lefebvre20}, it has been used to analyze the region of attraction of stochastic systems \cite{Ahbe20}, and PCE finds application in power systems \cite{Till19}.
+In the context of stochastic optimal control, and uncertainty quantification in general, Polynomial Chaos Expansions (PCEs) are an established method that can be applied in Markovian and non-Markovian settings.
+Its core idea is based on the observation that under mild technical assumptions random variables can be regarded as $\mcl{L}^2$ functions in a probability space and hence they admit representations in appropriately chosen polynomial bases.
+We refer to \cite{sullivan15introduction} for a general introduction to PCE and to \cite{Mesbah16,Heirung18} for recent overviews on stochastic model predictive control.
+Early works, which have popularized PCE for systems and control, include \cite{Fagiano12,kim13wiener,paulson14fast,Mesbah14,Sergio17}.
+Moreover, PCE allows computing statistical moments efficiently \cite{Lefebvre20}, it has been used to analyze the region of attraction of stochastic systems \cite{Ahbe20}, and it finds application in power systems \cite{Till19}.